ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 participant belonging to a follower server leaves the room, the certificate of that user MUST be removed from the list.
-Changes to the `external_senders` extension only take effect when the MLS proposal containing the event is committed by a MIMI DS commit.
-See {{ev-mroomuser}} for more information.
+Changes to the `external_senders` extension only take effect when the MLS proposal containing the event is committed by a MIMI commit.

 # MLS Application State Synchronization